2019-paper-fun/dl3d-seminar/README.md

 One group of students will present on Mondays and the other on Wednesdays.
 In a given class session, students in the presenting group will each be given a rotating role (described below).
 This role defines the lens through which they read the paper and determines what they prepare for the group in-class discussion.
+Note that *two* people will team up for each role, and the pairing will rotate each class.
+You and your partner should decide how to equally divide the work for a given role/paper/session.
 Students in the non-presenting group are also required to read the paper, complete a quick exercise (described below), and come to class ready to discuss.
 All students will obtain a thorough understanding of the chosen papers and will develop their paper reading, literature review, and prototyping skills.